-Local governments and communities can play an active role with citizens and residents to help protect our water resources, such as adoption of lawn and landscape ordinances and promoting water wise practices through education and outreach.
+Local governments and communities can play an active role with citizens and residents to help protect our water resources, such as the adoption of lawn and landscape ordinances and promoting water-wise practices through education and outreach.

 Proclaim April As Water Conservation Month